reecetech/bamboo-specs/README.md

 The marker `%(projectPlanKey)s` will be substituted for the project-plan key (eg. `BST-ST`) before submission to Bamboo.

+The VCS task has a number of options.
+By default it will check out the default repository for the plan.
+If you wish to check out other repositories you may list them (and optionally include the default repository also):

+    - type: VCS
+      description: Checkout All Repositories
+      defaultRepository: true
+      repositories:
+      - name: Running Man
+      - name: Running Man Properties
+        path: properties

 Finally, if the plan has dependent plans they may be specified (as "dependencies"):

     dependencies: